roozbehsayadi/Ray-Tracing/README.md

 ## Implementations

-In this release, observer can view the spheres and also the spheres cast a shadow on themselves on each other if needed.
+In this release, observer can view the spheres.
+Also the spheres cast shadows on each other and themselves if needed.

 ## Running the Code